 Timely warning notices are typically distributed to the TU community via ALERTUS.
 The TU Director of Communications is primarily responsible for determining the content and distributing a timely warning notice to the community, and such notifications are distributed via official TU email.
 If unable to distribute the notice, the VP of Student for Student Life is also authorized distribute a timely warning notice to the community.
 The Director of Communications or designee notifies the University Vice President for Student Life and provides detailed information.
-After the notification has been sent out, The Vice President for Student Life informs other University personnel as appropriate i.e., the President and President's Cabinet.
+The Vice President for Student Life informs other University personnel as appropriate i.e., the President's Cabinet and President's Cabinet in advance of notice distribution.